Terry Sawchuk: Detroit Red Wings

-The Red Wings signed Sawchuk to a professional contract in 1947, and he quickly progressed through their developmental system, winning honors as the Rookie of the Year in both the U.S. and American Hockey Leagues.
+The Red Wings signed Sawchuk to a professional contract in 1947, and he quickly progressed through their developmental system, winning honours as the Rookie of the Year in both the U.S. and American Hockey Leagues.
 Sawchuk also filled in for seven games when the Detroit goalie Harry Lumley was injured in January 1950.
 Sawchuk showed such promise that the Red Wings traded Lumley to the Chicago Black Hawks, though he had just led the team to the 1950 Stanley Cup.
-Nicknamed "Ukey" or "The Uke" by his teammates because of his Ukrainian ancestry, Sawchuk led the Red Wings to three Stanley Cups in five years, winning the Calder Memorial Trophy as the top rookie and three Vezina Trophies for the fewest goals allowed (he missed out the other two years by one goal).
+Nicknamed "Ukey" or "The Uke" by his teammates because of his Ukrainian ancestry, Sawchuk led the Red Wings to three Stanley Cup wins in five years, winning the Calder Memorial Trophy as the top rookie and three Vezina Trophies for the fewest goals allowed (he missed out the other two years by one goal).
 He was selected as an All-Star five times in his first five years in the NHL, had fifty-six shutouts, and his goals-against average (GAA) remained under 2.00.
 In the 1951–52 playoffs, the Red Wings swept both the Toronto Maple Leafs and the Montreal Canadiens, with Sawchuk surrendering five goals in eight games (for a 0.625 GAA), with four shutouts.
 During the last of these eight games, the Legend of the Octopus began as the first of the eight-limbed molluscs was hurled onto the ice from the stands.

 Sawchuk was ordered by Detroit general manager Jack Adams to lose weight before the 1951–52 season.
 After his weight loss, his personality seemed to change and he became sullen and withdrawn.
 He became increasingly surly with reporters and fans, preferring to do crossword puzzles than give interviews.
 He also struggled for years to regain the weight.
 Also contributing to his moodiness and self-doubt was the pressure of playing every day despite repeated injuries — there were no backup goaltenders.
 He frequently played through pain, and during his career he had three operations on his right elbow, an appendectomy, countless cuts and bruises, a broken foot, a collapsed lung, ruptured discs in his back, and severed tendons in his hand.
 A standup goaltender, he adopted a crouching stance to see through the legs of skaters.
 Years of crouching in the net caused Sawchuk to walk with a permanent stoop and resulted in lordosis (swayback), which prevented him from sleeping for more than two hours at a time.
 He also received approximately 400 stitches to his face (including three in his right eyeball) before finally adopting a protective facemask in 1962.
 In 1966, Life Magazine had a make-up artist apply stitches and scars to Sawchuk's face to demonstrate all of the injuries his face sustained over the years.
 The make-up artist did not have enough room for everything.